RIS-Assisted Physical Layer Security: Artificial Noise-Driven Optimization and Measurements: Introduction

 \section{Introduction}

 With the rapid advancement of wireless communication technologies driven by mission-critical applications such as autonomous vehicles, industrial automation, public safety, and emergency services, ensuring transmission availability, confidentiality, and integrity has become a matter of paramount importance \cite{10409564}.
-Given that upper-layer security techniques can be both computationally and energy-intensive, physical-layer security (PLS) becomes a viable approach for ensuring secure transmission in latency-sensitive and resource-constrained environments.
+Given the computational and energy overhead associated with upper-layer security mechanisms, physical-layer security (PLS) becomes a viable approach for ensuring secure transmission in latency-sensitive and resource-constrained environments.
 Reconfigurable intelligent surfaces (RISs) have emerged as an effective tool for PLS since the wireless propagation environment can be controlled by intelligently adjusting the phase shifts of their reflecting antenna elements.
 RISs can enhance signal quality at legitimate receivers while simultaneously degrading the channels of potential eavesdroppers, thereby improving both reliability and security.
 Artificial noise (AN) can be directed toward the eavesdroppers with the support of RISs to further degrade the channels of eavesdroppers through structured interference \cite{10736549}.